VivOwoH/Currency-converter/readme.md

     - Rates of existing countries would update to its lastest
     - Rates of new countries would create a new column/row in the table
     - When a rate is successfully added, reload to see the result
+- Update popular currencies (max 4)

 ## How to test
-- Run <code>gradle test</code> and <code>gradle  gradle test jacocoTestReport</code> for manual testing.
+- Run <code>gradle test</code> (will auto run <code>gradle test jacocoTestReport</code>) for manual testing.
-- Active Jenkins would receive push requests and auto build including tests.
+- Active Jenkins would receive push requests and auto build including tests and generate coverage report.

 ## How to contribute to the codebase
 - Create a separate branch for Features/Fixes
+    - Write unit tests asap if adding a new function
-- Ensure all tests are passed manually before requesting to merge.
+- Ensure all tests are passed and build successful locally before pushing and requesting to merge
 - Ensure the host is running Jenkins before merge to master